 Spanner in the Works: Zorua turns out to ultimately be this to Kodai's plan.
 Yeah, that little bite on his wrist?
 The one Kodai just shrugged off with little effect?
 Kodai finds out a good bit too late that little bite destroyed the only thing protecting him from Zoroark's illusion powers, allowing his entire Evil Plan to come crashing down around his ears and his Humiliation Conga to start.

 Say My Name: A positively heartbreaking one from Zorua after his mother dies and he's tried for several minutes to revive her to no avail.

-Spot the Imposter: The real Legendary beasts happen to be shiny, wheras Illusionary Legendary Beast Zoroark is not.
+Spot the Imposter: The real Legendary beasts happen to be shiny, wheras the Illusionary Legendary Beasts Zoroark created are not.

 Taking the Bullet: When Kodai has his Shuppet fire a Shadow Ball at Zorua, Zoroark leaps in front of the attack and takes it for her son.

 Taking You with Me: When Zoroark is mortally wounded by Kodai, she uses her last energy to create an illusion and send him falling off a balcony and getting knocked out before she dies, leading to his downfall.
 While he doesn't die and She Gets Better, it still counts.

 Unstoppable Rage: Kodai hurting Zorua sends Zoroark into one of these.
 Let's just say that when she gets mad, standing between her and her baby is a very bad idea.